advanced-rest-client/api-endpoint-documentation/README.md

 ## Breaking Changes in v3

-When using `inlinemethods` property you should not this breaking changes.
+When using `inlinemethods` property you should note this breaking changes.

-### popup location
+### OAuth popup location

 The `bower-location` attribute becomes `auth-popup-location`.
 It is a path to `node_modules` directory.
 It can be both relative or absolute location.
 For example `/static/console/node_modules` will produce OAuth Redirect URI `/static/console/node_modules/@advanced-rest-client/oauth-authorization/oauth-popup.html`.